Lekssays/blogino/README.md

 # blogino
 An open-source blog script written in Ruby on Rails and Materialize CSS

+## Please update all the gems because there are known vulnerabilities on some used gems such as paperclip.

 ## Features
 - Responsive
 - Multiple Users